Socratrees/articles/_posts/2021-01-01-hci-systems-research-is-dead.md

 This is only human: reviewers are asked to criticize your work, and systems research tends to raise many questions.
 The more ground you cover, the more likely reviewers will be able to envision and spot missing features.
 The more related work you introduce, the more similarities with other systems they'll see.
 The latter, more often than not, leads to contributions being labeled as "incremental", which out of hand is equated with "too small to warrant publication"; so much for ["standing on the shoulders of giants"](https://en.wikipedia.org/wiki/Standing_on_the_shoulders_of_giants).
+And due to the large scope covered by systems research, even the most constructive reviews will request details you may have omitted intentionally to make space for information requested as part of a previous reviewing round.
-This leads to the following paradox in systems research: **the bigger, more complex, system you are developing, the more research you draw on, the more likely reviewers will trivialize your contribution.**
+This leads to the following paradox in systems research: **the bigger, more complex, system you are developing, the more research you draw on, the more likely reviewers will trivialize your contribution and request additional work.**

 Not only does this make it hard to publish systems research, it incentivizes _bad_ research: